LBrunswic/SplitNorm/README.md

 - [ ] Better ODE solver

 # Secondary normalization and generation
-- [ ] implement a class designed for training of
+- [ ] implement a class designed for training of iterated normalization

 # Theory
 ## Total Normalization loss